-A Local’s Guide to Salerno
+A Local’s Guide to Salerno, Italy

 Tucked away in the shadow of the soaring Sorrentine Peninsula, Salerno is one of the Campania region’s most overlooked and underrated cities.
 With all of the convenience of big city life but retaining the charm of a small town, this is a delightful place that inexplicably has yet to be discovered by mass tourism.
 Let’s hope it stays that way!